 - a street address,

-Because of the above, property names are not ideal unique identifiers.
+Because of this, property names are not ideal unique identifiers.